The Casper Wave Hybrid Snow is a luxurious memory foam mattress meant to keep hot sleepers cool | CNN Underscored

 No new foam smell

 One drawback of some memory foam beds — especially those that ship in a box — is that they have a chemical smell when removing the wrap.
-The Casper mattress came vacuum-sealed in a bag but upon opening it we didn’t detect the slightest hint of any chemical smell.
-Casper’s foam are CertiPUR-US certified, which means they are made without ozone-depleting chemicals.
-They also test for low VOC (Volatile Organic Compound) emissions for indoor air quality (less than 0.5 parts per million).
+The Casper mattress came vacuum-sealed in a bag, but upon opening it we didn’t detect the slightest hint of any chemical smell.
+Casper’s foams are CertiPUR-US certified, which means they’re made without ozone-depleting chemicals.
+The brand also tests for low volatile organic compound (VOC) emissions for indoor air quality (less than 0.5 parts per million).

 Easy to install in your home

-Not only is it nice to get a mattress delivered to your house or apartment — the packaging makes it easier to get it to your bedroom too.
-Like other Casper products, the queen-size mattress comes in a fairly manageable (though extremely heavy) box, in this case approximately 4 feet high and 2 ft in width and length.
-It was easy to get into our home and into the bedroom, without any worries about how to squeeze the box through door frames or pivot on staircases, as with large traditional mattresses.
+Not only is it nice to get a mattress delivered to your house or apartment, the packaging makes it easier to get it to your bedroom too.
+Like other Casper products, the queen-size mattress comes in a fairly manageable (though extremely heavy) box, in this case approximately 4 feet high and 2 feet in width and length.
+It was easy to get into our home and into the bedroom, without any worries about how to squeeze the box through doorframes or pivot on staircases, as with large traditional mattresses.
 The box has side cutout handles that make it easy to grab while moving it, which was very helpful when moving it around.

-Casper’s mattresses only come in one firmness level, and that includes the Wave Hybrid Snow.
-Unlike other brands, Casper doesn’t offer a choice of plush, medium or firm, and the company doesn’t specify how firm the Wave Hybrid Snow or any of their mattresses are by comparison with competitors.
-We found the bed was soft when testing it, so those that prefer firm mattresses may find this too soft.
+Casper’s mattresses come in only one firmness level, and that includes the Wave Hybrid Snow.
+Unlike other brands, Casper doesn’t offer a choice of plush, medium or firm, and the company doesn’t specify how firm the Wave Hybrid Snow or any of its mattresses are by comparison with competitors.
+We found the bed was soft when testing it, so those who prefer firm mattresses may find this too soft.

 The mattress is heavy

 I expected this mattress to be heavy — after all, it is a mattress — but I didn’t expect it to be so hefty I wouldn’t be able to move it by myself.
 I managed to scoot the box with a lot of effort, but I had to enlist the help of a friend to put the 111-pound mattress on the bed and take it out of the vacuum-sealed plastic.
 Even with the two of us it was still a struggle but doable.
-(For reference, I’m 5’2’’, so someone with a bigger stature may not have as much trouble)
+(For reference, I’m 5 feett, 2 inches tall, so someone with a bigger stature may not have as much trouble.)

-Overall Wave Hybrid Snow is enjoyable to sleep on, comfortable and doesn’t cause any tossing and turning.
+Overall, the Wave Hybrid Snow is enjoyable to sleep on, comfortable and doesn’t cause any tossing and turning.
 It doesn’t feel like you’re sleeping on snow like the name might imply, but it does feel cooler.
 Compared to other memory foam mattresses I’ve tested or owned in the past, this bed releases heat better.
-It’s a great choice for those that sleep hot and find regular foam mattresses too hot or those that want a cooler mattress.
+It’s a great choice for those who sleep hot and find regular foam mattresses too hot or for those who want a cooler mattress.